graphql-nexus/nexus-plugin-prisma/README.md

 ### Usage

+This will become simpler once `nexus-prisma` becomes a [Nexus plugin](https://github.com/prisma-labs/nexus-prisma/pull/434).
+But, for now:

 1. import the `nexusPrismaPlugin` function
 1. Pass it your app types and additional config if needed (shouldn't be)
 1. Pass the returned `prismaTypes` to Nexus.makeSchema along with app types